 Row 3, Part B

-You already know what to do, but we'll refresh your memory with a few more practice steps.
-So, you're working the first block of row 3.
-You have already done your chain 5, so now you make 3 dc stitches into the fourth chain from the hook.
-This gives you your first block of 4 dc stitches.
+You already know what to do, to refresh your memory, do a few more practice steps.
+So, you're working the first block of Row 3.
+You have already done your chain five, so now you make three dc stitches into the fourth chain from the hook.
+This gives you your first block of four dc stitches.

 10 of 13